A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: for Continuous-Time Dynamics

+An FSC is a function of the current state $x$ and the control action $u$ output by the AC in that state.
 Let $\eta$ denote the control period a.k.a.\ time step.
-Let $\hat{h}(x,u,\delta)$ denote the $n^{\rm th}$-degree Taylor approximation of BaC $h$'s value after time $\delta$, if control action $u$ is taken in state $x$.
-The approximation is computed at the current time to predict $h$'s value $\delta$ time units later and is given by:
+Let $\hat{h}(x,u,\delta)$ denote the degree-$n$ Taylor approximation of BaC $h$'s value after time $\delta$, if control action $u$ is taken in state $x$.
+The approximation is computed at the current time to predict $h$'s value after time $\delta$ and is given by:

-where $h^{i}(x,u)$ denotes the $i^{\rm th}$ time derivative of $h$ evaluated in state $x$ if control action $u$ is taken.
+where $h^{i}(x,u)$ denotes the $i^{\rm th}$-time derivative of $h$ evaluated in state $x$ if control action $u$ is taken.
 The control action is needed to calculate the time derivatives of $h$ from the definition of $h$ and Eq.~\ref{eqn:dynamics} by applying the chain rule.
-Since we are usually interested in predicting the value one time step in the future, we use $\hat{h}(x,u)$ as shorthand for $\hat{h}(x,u,\eta)$.
+Since we are usually interested in predicting the value one time step $\eta$ in the future, we use $\hat{h}(x,u)$ as shorthand for $\hat{h}(x,u,\eta)$.
 By Taylor's theorem with the Lagrange form of the remainder, the remainder error of the approximation $\hat{h}(x,u)$ is:

 An upper bound on the remainder error, if the state remains in the admissible region during the time interval, is:

 The FSC is based on checking recoverability during the next time step.
 For this purpose, the set $\admis$ of admissible states is shrunk by margins of $\mu_{\rm dec}$ and $\mu_{\rm inc}$, a vector of upper bounds on the amount by which each state variable can decrease and increase, respectively, in one time step, maximized over all admissible states.
 Formally,